How much does a WMS cost?

 - Reduction of preparation errors,

-- Fall in stocks,
+- Decrease in inventories

-- Mastery of handling equipment,
+- Proficiency in handling equipment,

 - Reduction of musculoskeletal disorders.